There’s tons of great info out there. Sometimes you just need help finding it.

 Some Parting Advice for Bloggers

+Where to blog?
 Blogger sites are OK, and Google does a good job of servicing them, mostly.
 But Google has basically killed the platform.
 No new updates, and not much flexibility in look and feel.
-Try our WordPress.
-You can do ANYTHING with it.
+WordPress is super popular, but awfully complicated, especially for people wanting to get started.

 Make sure a link to your blog is on your Twitter profile and LinkedIn pages.